pascomnet/documentation/mobydick/content_en/04devices/06snomdect.md

 ### Configuring Multi-Cell Operation (optional)
 Should you wish to network multiple Gateways into a multicell DECT system, simply mark and select all the desired Gateways and click **Edit**.
 By using the arrow buttons, you can navigate through all your selected Gateways and then edit them as follows.

-Under the `Mutli Cell` option, selec the value `Base Station` for one of the Gateways and for all other Gateways, select the option `Repeater`.
+Under the `Mutli Cell` option, select the value `Base Station` for one of the Gateways and for all other Gateways, select the option `Repeater`.

 ### Add and Assign Handsets
 Under`Devices` > `Device List` > `Add`, select the option `Via snom DECT Gateway: handset